One of the best ways to increase your success in managing student loans is to celebrate each and every win.

 Why so much celebration?

-For those of us that are not numbers oriented people, there is little value in the steps taken towards paying off a student loan.
-Simply looking at a balance sheet doesn’t really generate much satisfaction.
+For those of us that are not numbers-oriented people, there is little value in the typical steps taken towards paying off a student loan.
+Making a payment is normally more of a disappointing event than an accomplishment.
+Simply looking at a balance sheet doesn’t generate much satisfaction.

 Celebrating does not mean spending money